 Leyla has been traveling her whole life and took her first solo trip at 15.
-She hasn't really stopped for very long since.
-She launched Women on the Road more than a decade ago and is one of the women's online travel pioneers.
-Her goal is to empower women by helping them conquer their fears, step out of their comfort zone and discover just how amazing the world out there can be when you're seeing it on your own.
-Her site is bursting with endless resources to help women plan their perfect trip - from reviews to checklists to roadmaps and destination guides.
+She hasn’t really stopped for long since.
+She launched Women on the Road more than a decade ago and is one of the pioneers of women’s online travel.
+Her goal is to empower women by helping them conquer their fears, step out of their comfort zone, and discover just how amazing the world out there can be when you’re seeing it on your own.
+Her site is bursting with endless resources to help women plan their perfect trip -- from reviews to checklists to roadmaps and destination guides.
 Her Facebook community is extremely active and gives her much joy.

 Leyla was kind enough to spend time answering our travel questions below.

 TA: How many years have you been traveling and what got you hooked?

 Leyla: I'm almost 66, took my first trip at the age of 5 weeks and have been traveling solo since the age of 15.
 So doing the math...

 TA: Do you specialize in a particular type of travel?

 TA: What is the best vacation you've ever taken?

 Leyla: A 2016 month-long trip to Central Asia.
 I took in the World Nomad Games in Kyrgyzstan, an event so extraordinary I'm still talking about it.
 I traveled around the mountainous country and then crossed into Uzbekistan to see its amazing architecture, just what you might imagine the Silk Road to look like.